On the Subspace Choosability in Graphs: Abstract

 \section{Abstract}

-A graph $G$ is said to be $k$-vector choosable over a field $\Fset$ if for every assignment of $k$-dimensional subspaces of some finite-dimensional vector space over $\Fset$ to the vertices of $G$, it is possible to choose for each vertex a nonzero vector from its subspace so that adjacent vertices receive orthogonal vectors over $\Fset$.
-The {\em vector choice number} of $G$ over $\Fset$ is the smallest integer $k$ for which $G$ is $k$-vector choosable over $\Fset$.
+A graph $G$ is said to be $k$-subspace choosable over a field $\Fset$ if for every assignment of $k$-dimensional subspaces of some finite-dimensional vector space over $\Fset$ to the vertices of $G$, it is possible to choose for each vertex a nonzero vector from its subspace so that adjacent vertices receive orthogonal vectors over $\Fset$.
+The {\em subspace choice number} of $G$ over $\Fset$ is the smallest integer $k$ for which $G$ is $k$-subspace choosable over $\Fset$.
 This graph parameter, introduced by Haynes, Park, Schaeffer, Webster, and Mitchell (Electron.
 J. Comb.,~2010), is inspired by well-studied variants of the chromatic number of graphs, such as the (color) choice number and the orthogonality dimension.

-We study the vector choice number of graphs over various fields.
-We first prove that the vector choice number of every graph with average degree $d$ is at least $\Omega(\sqrt{d/\ln d})$ over any field.
-We then focus on bipartite graphs and consider the problem of estimating, for a given integer $k$, the smallest integer $m$ for which the vector choice number of the complete bipartite graph $K_{k,m}$ over a field $\Fset$ exceeds $k$.
+We study the subspace choice number of graphs over various fields.
+We first prove that the subspace choice number of every graph with average degree $d$ is at least $\Omega(\sqrt{d/\ln d})$ over any field.
+We then focus on bipartite graphs and consider the problem of estimating, for a given integer $k$, the smallest integer $m$ for which the subspace choice number of the complete bipartite graph $K_{k,m}$ over a field $\Fset$ exceeds $k$.
 We prove upper and lower bounds on this quantity as well as for several extensions of this problem.
-Our results imply a substantial difference between the behavior of the choice number and that of the vector choice number.
-We also consider the computational aspect of the vector choice number, and show that for every $k \geq 3$ it is $\NP$-hard to decide whether the vector choice number of a given bipartite graph over $\Fset$ is at most $k$, provided that $\Fset$ is either the real field or any finite field.
+Our results imply a substantial difference between the behavior of the choice number and that of the subspace choice number.
+We also consider the computational aspect of the subspace choice number, and show that for every $k \geq 3$ it is $\NP$-hard to decide whether the subspace choice number of a given bipartite graph over $\Fset$ is at most $k$, provided that $\Fset$ is either the real field or any finite field.